-- 3.3.1 A calibrated weighbridge shall be provided at the permitted installation. - 3.3.2 On arrival at site all waste loads shall be weighed at the weighbridge required by Condition 3.3.1 and a record of the weight maintained.
+- 3.3.1 A calibrated weighbridge shall be provided at the permitted installation. - On arrival at site all waste loads shall be weighed at the weighbridge required by Condition 3.3.1 and a record of the weight maintained. - 3.3.3 On exit from the site all waste loads shall be weighed at the weighbridge required by Condition 3.3.1 and a record of the weight maintained.